LorenzoCoronati/local-docker/README.md

-If you are applying Local-docker on a Skeleton based project start by copying all things mentioned in "Start using local-docker" -section on top of yur project repository.
+If you are applying Local-docker on a Skeleton based project start by copying all things mentioned in "Start using local-docker" -section on top of your project repository.

 When initial setup asks about Skeleton, answer `y`.